pranavc33/pranavc33/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m a Computers and Communication student
+- 🔭 I’m a sophomore Computers and Communication student

 -  🌱 I’m currently learning Android Development and Machine Learning